Skip to content

 • Stop — Ends the current segment (when one is running).

-• Resume previous — When idle, starts a new segment with the same description as the one you stopped last (handy when you jump back to prior work).
+• Resume previous — When idle, starts a new segment with the same description as the last stopped segment.

 Commands (Command Palette)